embl-cba/elastixWrapper/README.md

 ### Install Fiji and the plugin

 - Install Fiji: https://fiji.sc/
-- Add the update site: ElastixWrapper
+- Add the update site: `ElastixWrapper`
-	- The plugins will be available here: [ Plugins > Registration > Elastix ]
+	- The plugins will be available here: `[ Plugins > Registration > Elastix ]`
-	- Note: The ElastixWrapper update site has conflicts with the EMBL-CBA update site, which thus must be disabled.
+	- Note: The ElastixWrapper update site has conflicts with the deprecated EMBL-CBA update site, which thus must be disabled.

+#### Fiji update site

 ### Install elastix binary